kachick/chawan/readme.md

 * frame?
 * extension API?
 * non-unicode charsets?
-* async?
+* tabs (async?)
-* markdown? (with built-in parser)
 * gopher?
 * gemini??

 ## How do I configure stuff?

-Currently only keybindings can be configured.
+Currently only keybindings and compose key combinations can be configured.
 See the res/config file for the default (built-in) configuration.

+twt will look for a config file in the ~/.config/twt/ directory, so you can just copy the one from res/ there and customize that to your liking.